Massive deformations of Maass forms and Jacobi forms: Outlook

 for some $k\in\tfrac{1}{2}\Z$ and any functions $F,G$.
 If $f$ and $g$ are Jacobi theta functions with characteristic, then we recover the special case $\tau=i \tau_2$ of $Z_{\alpha,\beta,m}(\tau)$.
 It might be possible to construct new massive Maass forms by a clever choice of $f,g$, but we do not investigate this question in this paper.

-It is natural to ask whether the massive objects that we are defining need to exist.
-We believe that the answer to this question is yes.
+Another question is: can we embed the massive deformation in some more general and familiar framework?
+We believe that there is a sense in which the massive deformations for SL${}_2(\bbR)$ ``sit'' inside automorphic forms for more general Lie groups.
 We give some remarks on this without any pretense of rigor.
-It would be interesting to reproduce and generalize our results by what is called warped Kaluza-Klein reduction in physics, for example from SL${}_3(\bbR)$ or Sp${}_2(\bbR)$ to SL${}_2(\bbR)$.
-To illustrate this, let us view the usual Fourier expansion of the non-holomorphic Eisenstein series for SL${}_2(\bbR)$ as a warped Kaluza-Klein reduction to SL${}_2(\bbR)/$U${}_1$.
+The idea is that the results in the main text of this paper may be reproduced and generalized by what is called warped Kaluza-Klein reduction in physics, for example from ordinary (massless) automorphic forms on SL${}_3(\bbR)$ or Sp${}_2(\bbR)$ to massive automorphic forms on SL${}_2(\bbR)$.
+To illustrate this, let us view the usual Fourier expansion of the non-holomorphic Eisenstein series for SL${}_2(\bbR)$ as a warped Kaluza-Klein reduction to massive automorphic form on SL${}_2(\bbR)/(\tau_1\sim \tau_1+1)$.
 This means we make an Ansatz for each nonzero-mode part of its Fourier expansion that $\mathbb E_s\big|_{\tau_1 \, \text{piece}} \propto f_m(\tau_2)e^{2\pi i m \tau_1}$, so that the Laplacian in $\tau$ yields

-which could be viewed as a ``massive'' one-dimensional differential operator in $\tau_2$ only.
-It is not truly the Helmholtz operator, since the ``mass'' when multiplying out is $4\pi^2 m^2\tau_2^2$, i.e., dependent on the vertical position $\tau_2$ in the upper half-plane in these coordinates.
-Demanding that $\mathbb E_s$ is an eigenfunction of $\Delta_{\tau,0}$ with eigenvalue $-s(s-1)$ produces
+which can be viewed as a ``massive'' one-dimensional differential operator in $\tau_2$ only.
+It is not truly the Helmholtz operator, since the ``mass'' when multiplying out is $4\pi^2 m^2\tau_2^2$, i.e., it depends on the vertical position $\tau_2$ in the upper half-plane in these coordinates.
+Demanding that $\mathbb E_s$ is an eigenfunction of $\Delta_{\tau,0}$ with eigenvalue $-s(s-1)$ produces a differential equation purely in $\tau_2$,